What's the cost of an outdoor kitchen? Everything you need to know about budgeting for your very own alfresco hub

 How much do outdoor kitchen materials cost?

 These costs will depend on what you choose for your structure.
 Do you want simple modular units or a permanent outdoor kitchen made from top-quality stone or treated bespoke cabinetry?
-Then there are appliances to consider like how to cook your food, refrigeration, sink and tap and extras like landscaping after.
+Then there are appliances to consider, like how you want to cook your food, refrigeration, sinks and taps, and extras like landscaping afterwards.

 'With careful planning and consideration of all factors involved in creating an outdoor space tailored to their taste, they can ensure a successful outcome while staying within their desired budget range.'